seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 ## 1.2 Notation & Metric Preamble

 We use the following symbols consistently throughout the paper.
 Pi (Π) denotes a candidate policy frame; C(F; S) is a coherence metric between frame F and current state S; U(F) is task-dependent expected utility; Cost(F) denotes computational/energetic costs; tau (τ) is a softmax temperature; lambda (λ) is a decay rate in cumulative measures.
+The selection rule (formalized in Section 5.3) uses tunable meta-weights $a$, $b$, $g$ to balance utility, coherence, and computational cost.
 Option-Availability (OA) is operationalized as an effective action set size weighted by calibrated affordance scores.

 **Operationalizing Option-Availability:** enumerate perceived viable actions at time $t$, assign a subjective affordance score $a_i \in [0,1]$ for each option $i$ using a brief calibration, and compute $OA(t) = \sum_i a_i$.
 For simulated agents, proxy $OA$ by action entropy with an affordance calibration factor.
 These definitions support reproducible comparisons across ablations and pilots.